Albertzue/learning_notes/aws/DOP-C02/mock_answer.md

 AC !
 C
 C
 ABF !
-BF
+BF?
+BCF
 AD
 B
 A
 C
-B
-C
+B   A  if the permission is not right, the codepipeline will throw error instantly C
 D !
 D
 A ! a service of EC2
 D !
 Build artifact encryption
 B
 BD !
+CE   for cross region deploy choose use two pipeline action to deploy to different region  s3 is a backbone for code pipeline
 B !
 C ! attribute mapping  principal?
 A